codejones-hub/plutus/doc/tutorials/contract-testing.rst

 which transfers the game token in two steps from wallet 1 to wallet 3.
-Deleting either one of these steps means the game token will end up in the wrong place, probably causing the next steps in the test to behave very differently.
+Deleting either one of these steps means the game token will end up in the wrong place, probably causing the next steps in the test to behave very differently (and thus, preventing this shrinking step).
 But given the sequence

 .. code-block:: text